 How To Use A Lawn Sprinkler

-Sprinklers are actually fairly simple.
+Sprinklers are actually fairly manageable.
 They’ll usually have a base unit with a spike in it – this should be firmly planted into your lawn, and a hose attached.
 The most basic models will require you to turn the faucet on, but you can also find some that offer automatic timers and take all the work out of keeping your lawn healthy.

 The second thing to note is that different sprinklers have different ranges.
 For this reason, you may need more than one – for instance, if you have a large area to cover.
 You could manually move the sprinkler, but that takes time and energy.
 However, most have a range of at least 10 meters, so you should be alright.

-It’s important that you know your lawn doesn’t need to be watered every day.
+It’s vital that you know your lawn doesn’t need to be watered every day.
 You’ll know best when it’s in need of a drink – tell-tale signs include yellowing and dry soil.
 However, when possible, allow the rain to do its job instead of turning on the sprinkler.
 Really, they’re a supplemental measure for very hot regions.

 It might take a few weeks until you find the sweet spot for watering.
 If you go outside and squelch around in the mud, you’re watering too much.
 If your grass starts to lose its color despite sprinkling, you should leave it until it’s completely dry before attempting to water it again.